joshday/Reproducible.jl/examples/docs/index.md

 Renderers are meant to be customizable (see [renderers.md](renderers.md)), but there are some built into **Reproducible**:

-- `run`
-    - Run the block and insert the source code.
+- `run`: Run the block and insert the source code.
 ```julia; run;
 x = "This is rendered via `julia; run;`"
 ```

-- `hide`
-    - Run the block, but hide the source code.
+- `hide`: Run the block, but hide the source code.
 ```julia; hide;
 x = "This is rendered via `julia; hide;`"
 ```

-- `block`
-    - Run the block and insert the source code and output of the last line.
+- `block`: Run the block and insert the source code and output of the last line.
 ```julia; block;
 x = "This is rendered via `julia; block;`"
 ```

-- `repl`
-    - Treat block as if it were entered into the Julia REPL.
+- `repl`: Treat block as if it were entered into the Julia REPL.
 ```julia; repl;
 x = "This is rendered via `julia; repl;`"
 ```